ingredients icon.Ingredients

 The heavier grain-fed cow produces a prized beautifully-marbled beef that grills up easily and is juicy, rich-tasting, and buttery smooth.
 There’s not much to dislike about grain-fed beef, and it’s still the #1 choice for many chefs and restaurants.

-Ah, this one gets everyone fired up…the beef industry, the health advocates, farmers, and chefs alike.
-Lots of opinions!
+The question of grass-fed or grain-fed beef being healthier gets everyone fired up…the beef industry, the health advocates, farmers, and chefs alike.
+There’s lots of differing opinions!

 So what’s the skinny here?
 Let’s look at the facts on health benefits between the two types of beef.